Cystitis Medicines UK: Nitrofurantoin and Trimethoprim Explained

 What is nitrofurantoin used for in cystitis?

-Nitrofurantoin is the NICE first-line antibiotic for uncomplicated UTIs and cystitis.
+Nitrofurantoin is the NICE first-line antibiotic for uncomplicated UTIs.
 It concentrates in the urine at the site of infection, making it highly effective for bladder infections.
-It must be taken with food to reduce stomach upset.
+It must be taken with food to reduce stomach upset and is not suitable if kidney function is significantly impaired (eGFR <45 ml/min).

 How long does nitrofurantoin take to work on a UTI?